-- 1. For all field trips, programs must: In the event a child, provider, or assistant suffers from a communicable disease, of public health significance, or in the event of an outbreak of any type, the provider must: - a.
-Provide written notice to parents/guardians of any field trip at least three (3) days in advance; Report the disease to RI Department of Health, Center for Acute Infectious Disease Epidemiology; - b.
-Have a signed permission slip, prior to departing, for each child that states the date, time, location, means of transportation, and potential risks, specific to each individual trip; Provide written notice to inform all parents/guardians to which communicable disease the child(ren) may have been exposed, without providing any identifying information regarding the source of the communicable disease. - c.
+- 1. For all field trips, programs must: - a.
+Provide written notice to parents/guardians of any field trip at least three (3) days in advance; - b.
+Have a signed permission slip, prior to departing, for each child that states the date, time, location, means of transportation, and potential risks, specific to each individual trip; - c.
 Bring emergency information for each child on each individual trip; and - d.
-Adhere to the more stringent staffing pattern as stated in § 7.3.4(B) of this Part - 2.
-Outdoor walks around the area of the residence are not considered a field trip.
-In all matters of exclusion and readmission of children for reasons of illness, the decision of the provider applies.
-If applicable, due to communicable disease, this decision is made in consultation with a licensed physician, physician's assistant, or nurse practitioner, and RI Department of Health, Center for Acute Infectious Disease Epidemiology.
+Adhere to the more stringent staffing pattern as stated in § 2.3.4 (B) of this Part.

+2. Outdoor walks around the area of the residence are not considered a field trip.
-- a.

 Staff must have means to contact the parents/guardians if leaving the residence and grounds.

-Any child who has been placed on an antibiotic medication may not be admitted to the program for a period of at least twenty-four (24) hours. - b.
-Any child exhibiting signs of a parasite infection, such as scabies or head lice, may not be admitted to the program until the child has been successfully treated and no longer has any live parasites. - G. Volunteers and Visitors Environmental Health - 1.
-Family Child Care Homes may utilize volunteers that: - a.
+G. Volunteers and Visitors

+- 1. Family Child Care Homes may utilize volunteers that: - a.
 Are eighteen (18) years of age or older; - b.
-Must be cleared and approved in accordance with the Department's policies on Criminal Records Checks and Clearance of Agency Activity checks, as stated in § 7.2.1(B) of this Part; - c.
+Must be cleared and approved in accordance with the Department's policies on Criminal Records Checks and Clearance of Agency Activity checks, as stated in § 2.2.1(B) of this Part; - c.
 Undergo orientation to program policies and procedures and the volunteer assignment; and - d.
 Are never left alone with or responsible for the supervision of children. - 2.
-Group Family Child Care Homes may have visitors in accordance with the following: - a.
+Family Child Care Homes may have visitors in accordance with the following: - a.
 Enrichment visitors (such as a firefighter, or a parent who reads to children) may visit the program at the discretion of the provider. - b.
 Social visitors are not permitted for more than a ten (10) minute increment. - c.
 Visitors are not considered volunteers and are not required to be cleared and approved in accordance with the Department's policies on Criminal Records Checks and Clearance of Agency Activity checks. - d.
 Visitors must never be left alone with children and are never responsible for the supervision of children. - 3.
 All volunteers and visitors must sign in and out of the program on a sign out sheet available at the entrance of the program. - a.
-The sign in and out sheet must include the: - (1) Date of visit;
+The sign in and out sheet must include the: - (1) Date of visit; - (2) Full name of volunteer or visitor/guest; - (3) Reason for visit; and